ronitnag04/desi/database-api/README.md

   from app import app
   ```
 -  Endpoints and Query Parameters:
    -  All endpoints current use query parameters to allow users to provide specifications.
-Lines 3 and 4 must be at the top of any endpoint method, before the parameters are used with SQLAlchemy.
+You must pass the query parameters to the parseParams method before using them with SQLAlchemy.
    ```
    from flask import request
-   from api.utils import parseParams params = request.args.to_dict()
+   from api.utils import parseParams
+   ...
+   @app.route('/api/someendpoint', methods=['GET'])
+   def someFunction():
+       params = request.args.to_dict()
        parseParams(params)
    ```
    - NOTE: parseParams is not fully tested, and there is room for future improvements in security
    - See [api.utils.py](api/utils.py) for more useful methods
  - Validation and Errors:
    - When designing methods, make sure to validate your inputs before using them.
-When performing any queries, file searches, etc. validate the amount of items you expect in return.
-These are just two examples, there are many other situations to validate.
+When performing any queries, file searches, etc., you should validate the amount of items you expect in return.
+These are just two examples, and there are many other situations to validate.
    - When you are validating in helper methods, raise ValueError when you encounter invalid items, with messages describing the issue.
 These errors should be handled in a try except block in the endpoint that uses them, and the error should be returned as a jsonified string to the user.
-   - If you wish to raise and error that should not be passed back to the user, use an assert statement.
+   - If you wish to raise an error that should not be passed back to the user, use an assert statement.
 Note however, that this will just result in a 500 response code to the user, which may not help them resolve the issue.
  - Security:
    - Never add the .pgpass file containing the password to the desi database
    - Never store your github password or any secrets in files in this repo.